 - Self-Applied Nickname: In the Marvel Cinematic Universe, rarely anybody other than Peter himself calls him "Star Lord".

 - Ship Tease: With Mantis, in Guardians vol. 2, but nothing came of it (dying tends to do that).

 - Sour Supporter: During the war with the Annihilation Wave, he served as this and as the general of the resistance armed forces under Richard Rider.

-- Supporting Leader: He's the least powerful member of the team by a longshot, so even when he's giving commands and leading from the front, he still tends to fall out of focus in the scale of the battle.
+- Supporting Leader: He's the least powerful member of the Guardians by a longshot (except for Rocket), so even when he's giving commands and leading from the front, he still tends to fall out of focus in the scale of the battle.
 Especially during cosmic wars and events.

 - Swashbuckler: The classic era Star-Lord was this- he even engaged in sword-fights with his enemies at times.

 - That Man Is Dead: He refused to be called Star-Lord during his imprisonment in the Kyln, but was forced back into the mantle by the Kree to inspire a suicide mission into the Babel Tower on Hala to cripple the Phalanx.
 He tried his best to keep it from sticking, but gave up by the end of the war, embracing his title.

 - The Chosen One: Played with.
 Was given the title of Star-Lord by a being called the Master of the Sun, but he wasn't the person actually chosen - he was so desperate to become the Star-Lord, he wounded his fellow astronauts to steal the position - the Master of the Sun didn't seem to care much and decided he had enough merit to become the Star-Lord anyway.

 - They Do: Gets engaged to Kitty Pryde after the Black Vortex.
 Subverted as the two break up before the actual marriage happens.